1. Which agencies are eligible to participate in IPP?

 8. What payment status values does IPP report?

-IPP posts payments that are settled in full, returned, or canceled and replaced with reduced payments.
+IPP posts payments that are settled in full or payments that are canceled and replaced with settled reduced payments.
 Reduced payments include a display of offset details in the vendor portal only.

 9. What electronic PO functions does IPP support?